CJ-2123/cj-2123.github.io/docs/reverse_rando.md

 - AS Marluxia’s portal is in the Hall of the Cornerstone in Disney Castle.
 Data Marluxia’s portal is in the same spot as regular rando.
 - Data Lexaeus’s portal is still in the Peddler’s Shop but he’s poor PayPayLaugh

 Some rooms are inaccessible during specific visits.
-Check the Missable Chests section for treasures that can be missed as a result of this.
+Check the [Missable Chests](#missable-chests) section for treasures that can be missed as a result of this.

 <!-- TOC --><a name="battle-levels"></a>

 ## Battle Levels

-Battle levels are adjusted accordingly for each visit.
+Battle levels are swapped between the visits.
 Adjustments have also been made to the Absent Silhouettes in between visits as well as Cavern of Remembrance and Transport to Remembrance.
 Absent Silhouettes battle levels will be in between the visits for their respective worlds.
 CoR and Transport battle levels are between HB1 and HB2’s battle levels.

 <!-- TOC --><a name="world-progression"></a>